mikeygough/my-ACS-2330-Responsive-Web-Design/class-10.md

 ## Lecture:

-- Introduction to website performance and why it matters for user experience.
+- Introduction to responsive typography and its importance in web design.
-- Techniques for optimizing website performance, including minimizing HTTP requests, optimizing images, and lazy loading.
+- Techniques for implementing responsive typography, including fluid typography and modular scale.
-- How to use tools like Lighthouse and Google PageSpeed Insights to measure and improve website performance.
+- How to use CSS units like ems, rems, and viewport units to make text responsive.
+- Accessibility considerations for typography, including font size and contrast ratio.

 ## Group Activity:

-- In groups of 3-4, students will analyze a slow-loading website and identify the causes of the slow performance.
+- In groups of 3-4, students will review a website and identify opportunities to improve the typography for better legibility and visual appeal.
 - Students will create a list of recommendations and share them with the class.

 ## Lab Activity:

-- Using a slow-loading webpage as a starting point, students will implement techniques learned in class to improve the webpage's performance.
+- Using Tailwind CSS, students will implement responsive typography techniques on a webpage.
-- Students will experiment with different techniques like image optimization and lazy loading to see the impact on webpage performance.
+- Students will experiment with different CSS units and modular scales to create a visually appealing and readable design.

 ## Homework Assignment:

-- Improve the performance of a slow-loading webpage by implementing at least three optimization techniques learned in class.
+- Create a responsive webpage that showcases effective use of typography using Tailwind CSS and responsive typography techniques learned in class.
-- Students should use tools like Lighthouse or Google PageSpeed Insights to measure the improvements in performance.
+- The webpage should include at least 3 different sections with different typography styles and sizes.
+- Students should pay special attention to accessibility considerations for typography, including font size and contrast ratio.

 ## Conclusion:

 - Recap of the key concepts covered in class.
-- Encourage students to continue exploring techniques for website optimization and to consider the impact of website performance on user experience.
+- Encourage students to continue exploring responsive typography techniques and to consider accessibility when designing typography for the web.